 Finding the right movie all about balance, a movie with ideas you can explore more deeply, or absurdity you can appreciate more naturally.
 The balance is delicate, just like picking the right kind of weed.
 As today is 4/20, we’ve created a list of films to watch when you want to get sci-high.

-Technically, we’ve created a new one—almost 10 years ago, io9 covered this very important topic with a list that would give any cannabis connoisseur interesting ideas on how to spend several entertaining hours—but not only has the world of marijuana changed massively since then, there have plenty of new additions to the trippy science fiction section of film.
-Also, we weeded down the entries a bit (cough).
+Technically, we’ve created a new one—almost 10 years ago, io9 covered this very, very important topic with a list that would give any cannabis connoisseur interesting ideas on how to spend several entertaining hours.
+But not only has the world of marijuana changed massively since then, there have plenty of new additions to the trippy science fiction section of film.
+Who knows what our list will be in another 10 years.
+So, we weeded down the entries a bit (cough).

 A staple.
 The first film you think of.
 Stanley Kubrick’s scifi masterpiece has it all.
 The visuals are gorgeous.
 The music is wonderful.
 The concepts are fascinating and intense, and though the pacing might be a little slow depending on your high, once things kick in it all becomes almost too much to handle.
 Truly, you’d be hard-pressed to find a scifi film more suited to an elevated mind.

 Stoned scifi movies can’t just be relegated to the serious, though.
 Laughter and wackiness are a huge bonus and few films are funnier or more wonderful than Galaxy Quest.
 The cult take on fan and science fiction culture is incredibly smart and engaging, as well as extremely funny.
 It’s a movie you just watch with a big, dumb, smile on your face the entire time.
 And that’s even if you’re not stoned.
 (You can also check out their T.V show)